 People can compare consumption possibilities from producing all goods and services through self-sufficiency against specializing in producing only those goods and services that reflect their comparative advantage and trading their output with others who do the same.
-Consumption possibilities from specialization and trade are greater than under self-sufficiency.
-So it is in people's own self-interest to specialize.
+People can then see that the consumption possibilities from specialization and trade are greater than under self-sufficiency.
+Therefore it is in people's own self-interest to specialize.
+It was Adam Smith who first pointed out in the Wealth of Nations how individuals voluntarily engage in this socially beneficial and cooperative activity through the pursuit of their own self-interest, rather than for society's best interests.